igembitsgoa/igem-wiki-starter/docs/installation.rst

 Now, set it up by running::

-    cookiecutter gh:igembitsgoa/wiki-starter
+    cookiecutter gh:igembitsgoa/igem-wiki-starter

-It will now prompt you for your iGEM team name, Github username, the repository where you want your wiki to live, along with your name and email address.
+It now shows the following prompts:

+    iGEM_team_name:
+    iGEM_team_code:
+    github_username:
+    github_repository:
+    author:
+    email:

+Github username is optional, even though we encourage you to keep your wiki under version control.

+Github repository is also the name of the folder that will be created on your computer.
+You can then link it to a repository on Github and push code there.
+This will not only help with version control, but also help you process your wiki from the cloud to iGEM servers by using Github Actions or Travis.

 .. # TODO: #2 Add Cookiecutter prompt details